Getting started

 Warning

-If you want to access CLEPS from a different network than that of Inria Paris, you can consider using Inria’s VPN or adding your public ssh key to the ssh bastion host.
-For details on these methods please visit this webpage.
+you can consider using Inria’s VPN or adding your public ssh key to the

 Build tutorial codes

-Download and extract cleps-examples.tar.gz:
+Download and extract cleps-examples.tar.gz

 wget https://paris-cluster-2019.gitlabpages.inria.fr/cleps/cleps-userguide/_static/cleps-examples.tar.gz